ellisonbg/py4science/book/getting_started.rst

 There are several other useful functions for creating numpy arrays.
 ``np.array`` creates an array from existing data.
-Below we create a two dimension array from lists of python integers
+Below we create a two dimension array from lists of python integers.

 .. ipython::